itscola/KateClient/README.md

 Actually the UI design progress takes more time.

 ### The license is AGPLV3 and ,if you want to use the codes, please mark the author name in your projects.
-Why the ui is apple style, because Im a apple fan.
+Why the ui is apple style, because Im an apple fan.
 But to be a student,I dont have a my own macbook at present.

 #### Prohibited for commercial use.